Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 4.md

 # Getting Started with Kinemation – Part 4

-Optimized skeletons.
-They are fast.
-But their `OptimizedBoneToRoot` buffers can be quite raw.
+Optimized skeletons are fast.
 In this part, we’ll write some code to work with them.

 ## Making an Optimized Skeleton via Import